AI That Delivers

 If your AI vendor can’t explain their approach in plain language, they don’t have one.
 Complexity is not a sign of sophistication.
 It’s usually a sign of confusion.

 The goal of every engagement is to make the client self-sufficient.
-If you still need me six months later, I haven’t done my job.
+If the team still needs external support six months later, ownership was not transferred.

 How We Work